Fitting for Length

 him a fingertip-height measurement.
 His fingertips were almost and inch

 and a half lower than mine, and the same height as my wife's.
-The difference
+The

-in length between my wife's clubs and mine is almost exactly an inch and
+in length between my wife's clubs and mine is almost exactly an inch

 a half.

-Anyway, now you've heard Carl Paul's opinion and mine; you're free to
+Anyway, now you've heard Carl Paul's opinion and mine; you're

 develop your own. ("One nice thing about standards is there are so many